Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: User Study 2: Continuous Hand Pose Tracking

 \subsubsection{Data Collection Sessions}

-Each participant underwent 25 sessions, and within each session, they were tasked with performing three sets of gestures: 1) all 20 poses; 2) 11 No-poses; and 3) 9 WO-poses.
+Each participant from the main study underwent 25 sessions, and within each session, they were tasked with performing three sets of gestures: 1) all 20 poses; 2) 11 No-poses; and 3) 9 WO-poses.
 The order of these terminal poses, within each set of poses, was randomized.
 Between two terminal poses, transition poses are also recorded for evaluation.
 To assist participants in performing the target poses, a reference pose image was displayed on the monitor for 2 seconds for each pose, accompanied by a progress bar as a visual stimulus.
-These 25 sessions can be categorized into three sections.
+We did not strictly enforce hand pose transition speeds.
+These 25 sessions can be categorized into three sections:

 1) Practice Section (Sessions 1-2, 2.56 min each): The first two sessions were designed as practice sessions to help the participants get familiar with the target poses and the data collection interface.
 The data from practice sessions were not used in the evaluation.